 It is no longer enough to just have years of experience for teaching.
 After No Child Left Behind and other academic quantification measures, the careers of teachers increasingly depend on their results in the classroom.
-A Master’s in Teaching will give you more educational theory and classroom skills, as well as more hands-on student teaching experience with a mentor.
+A master's degree in the field of education will give you more educational theory and classroom skills, as well as more hands-on student teaching experience with a mentor.
 After a Master’s program, you will be able to achieve better results in the classroom and have more job security and higher pay.

-The average teacher in Florida makes $51, 230 per year, which is 133% of the state average income.
+According the U.S. Bureau of Labor Statistics, the average teacher in Florida makes $48,179 per year.
 Florida provides differential pay as an incentive to get teachers into high needs schools and shortage subjects.
 Florida teacher salaries vary by school district.
-To get a better idea of what pay is like in each school district, click here.

 Florida’s benefits differ from district to district, so contact your district representative to learn more.